 This is an extremely versatile tool offering capabilities far beyond network topology mapping.
 Because of this, PRTG Network Monitor is best suited for companies hoping to combine network mapping utilities with other monitoring solutions, such as server performance monitoring, virtual environment monitoring, or LAN monitoring.

 PRTG Network Monitor includes 100 free sensors, which you can use to build your own network mapping tool.
-Although there is an obvious benefit to having a tool with so much flexibility, PRTG Network Monitor can be expensive once you use up your free sensors.
+Although there’s an obvious benefit to having a tool with so much flexibility, PRTG Network Monitor can be expensive once you use up your free sensors.
 A 30-day free trial of PRTG Network Monitor’s unlimited edition is available.

 ManageEngine OpManager provides an automated network mapping solution designed to allow you to configure network maps with minimal effort and time.
-With this tool, you can create 3-D visualizations of rack servers, detailed topology maps, and much more.
+With this tool, you can create 3D visualizations of rack servers, detailed topology maps, and much more.

-The network mapping tool included with OpManager is sophisticated and versatile, ensuring your network maps are always up-to-date by performing periodic network scans.
+The network mapping tool included with OpManager is sophisticated and versatile, ensuring your network maps are always up to date by performing periodic network scans.
 You can export to Microsoft Visio, making it especially easy to share and collaborate on maps.